k3s-io/docs/docs/architecture/architecture.md

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';
+import TabItem from '@theme/TabItem';
+import Tabs from '@theme/Tabs';

 This page describes the architecture of a high-availability K3s server cluster and how it differs from a single-node server cluster.